Sung-Huan/ANNOgesic/docs/source/subcommands.rst

   TSB_OD_0.5_forward.wig:notex:2:a:+,

 All the libraries should be separated by comma like the above.
-The libraries should be combined to one line.
+The libraries should be listed in one line.

 for fragmented libraries: